kmgallahan/Style-as-Code/docs/Best_Practices/Language_Features/pattern_matching_over_as_with_null_check.md

 ### Readability

-- Tends to eliminate a line dedicated to using to the as expression with a variable assignment.
+- Tends to eliminate a line dedicated to using to the as operator with a variable assignment.
 - Does require the reader to understand variable scoping rules and how the *is expression* works.

 ## Exceptions